 If you’re trying to photograph lightning in the daylight hours we want to extend our exposure time as much as possible.
 A longer shutter speed gives us the most chance of capturing that elusive lightning bolt, making a good quality Neutral Density Filter worth it’s weight in gold.

-- WORLDS SHARPEST AND MOST COLOR NEUTRAL ND: From the moment you pick up X4 ND you’ll immediately feel the craftsmanship and quality.
-X4 ND maintains a very well controlled and flat transmission all the way throughout the visible spectrum and into IR, delivering the worlds most color neutral results.
+- WORLDS SHARPEST AND MOST COLOR NEUTRAL ND: From the moment you pick up X4 nd filter you’ll immediately feel the craftsmanship and quality.
+X4 58mm nd filter maintains a very well controlled and flat transmission all the way throughout the visible spectrum and into IR, delivering the worlds most color neutral results.

 - MRC16 OPTICAL COATING: 16 Layer Multi-Resistance Coated to significantly reduce lens flare and ghosting while making the filter Anti-Scratch, Reduce Reflection, Water Repellent, Increase Surface Durability, Oil & Dust Resistant.
 All these fantastic attributes are essential for working effectively outdoors.
 Our proprietary MRC coating is structurally harder than the glass itself and the reduced reflections improve the efficiency since less light is lost.